Mutusva/monzo-crawler/README.md

 3) To run tests run `make test`

 2) cd into the monzo-crawler folder and run the commang `go run ./cmd/main.go` to run the program with default configurations

+## Notes
+- I added a worker package to be able to execute the crawling in parallel but had a challenge putting it all together in the time I had.